neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### Linear Modeling

 In fact, the correlation, the t-tests and the ANOVA we did are all a part of the same framework: linear modeling.
-Correlation is fitting a linear model with two (scaled and centered) numeric variables, t-test is a linear model with a numeric variable as the outcome variable and one factor with two levels as the predictor.
+Correlation is fitting a linear model with two (scaled and centered) numeric variables.
-And an ANOVA/MANOVA focuses on the effect of categorical predictors (factors).
+A t-test is a linear model with a numeric variable as the outcome variable and one factor with two levels as the predictor, and an ANOVA/MANOVA focuses on the effect of categorical predictors (factors).

-**Fitting linear models is a general procedure that withholds all the information, and that could replace the use of t-tests, anovas and correlations, if only we psychologists were used to read its output.**
+**Fitting linear models is a general procedure that withholds all the information, and that could replace the use of t-tests, ANOVAs and correlations, if only we psychologists were used to read its output.**

 Fitting a linear model is the same as running an ANOVA.
-Let's do it and store its output in an object we call "fit", and inspect the results with the `summary()` function.
+Let's do it and store its output in an object we call "fit" (also a conventional name for a model we fitted), and inspect the results with the `summary()` function.

 ```R
 fit <- lm(Negative_Affect ~ Sex * Mood_Disorder, data=df)